yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ca_siteminder_overview.md

     The hostname must be the fully qualified machine name of the host machine running API Gateway.

-4. To enable debug output from the Siteminder agent, add the following to `jvm.xml` if needed:
+4. To enable debug output from the SiteMinder agent, add the following to `jvm.xml` if needed:

     ```
     <ConfigurationFragment>